iWinston/typeorm-plus/README.md

 TypeORM+ is intended to replace TypeORM, so any changes in its interface are documented below.

-The soft-delete feature have been merged to the TypeORM.
-It is recommended to use the TypeORM directly if you don't the other features.
+The soft-delete feature has been merged to the TypeORM.
+It's recommended to use the TypeORM directly if you don't need the other features.

 ## Differences from TypeORM